-- 6. (1) Where a committee of a professional board makes a finding in a disciplinary inquiry, its recommendations regarding such finding and, where applicable, a sanction, must be forwarded to the professional board for consideration and the committee must submit all relevant documents together with the record of the evidence and its findings to the professional board for consideration and subsequent recommendation to the council. - (2) Where a committee of the council makes a finding in a disciplinary inquiry, its recommendations regarding its findings and, where applicable, a sanction, must be forwarded to the council for consideration and approval. - (3) Where a professional board makes a finding in a disciplinary inquiry, the recommendations concerning its findings and, where applicable, a sanction must be forwarded to the council for consideration and approval. - (4) On submission of any recommendation to the council for consideration and approval in terms of subregulation (1), (2) or (3), the relevant committee or the professional board must submit all relevant documents together with the record of the evidence and its findings to the council for consideration and approval.
+- 6. (1) Where a committee of a professional board makes a finding in a disciplinary inquiry, its recommendations regarding such finding and, where applicable, a sanction, must be forwarded to the professional board for consideration and the committee must submit all relevant documents together with the record of the evidence and its findings to the professional board for consideration to the council. - (2) Where a committee of the council makes a finding in a disciplinary inquiry, its recommendations regarding its findings and, where applicable, a sanction, must be forwarded to the council for consideration and approval. - (3) Where a professional board makes a finding in a disciplinary inquiry, the recommendations concerning its findings and, where applicable, a sanction must be forwarded to the council for consideration and approval. - (4) On submission of any recommendation to the council for consideration and approval in terms of subregulation (1), (2) or (3), the relevant committee or the professional board must submit all relevant documents together with the record of the evidence and its findings to the council for consideration and approval.

-- (5) The accused must be informed that he or she may make further submissions in respect of mitigation of the sanction for the attention of the council regarding a recommended sanction, within a reasonable time limit set by the relevant committee or the professional board. - (6) In the event that the accused does not comply with the set time limits, or confirms in writing before the expiration of the set time limit that he or she elects not to make any further submissions, the council must proceed to make a final decision regarding the guilt or innocence of the accused and, where applicable, a suitable sanction. - (7) The final decision determined by the council as contemplated in subregulation (6) must be communicated in writing to the pro forma complainant and the accused.
+- (5) The accused must be informed that he or she may make further submissions in respect of mitigation of the sanction for the attention of the council regarding a recommended sanction, within a reasonable time limit set by the relevant committee or the professional board. - (6) In the event that the accused does not comply with the set time limits, or confirms in writing before the expiration of the set time limit that he or she elects not to make any further submissions, the council must proceed to make a final decision regarding the guilt or innocence of the accused and, where applicable, a suitable sanction. - (7) The final decision determined by the council as contemplated in subregulation (6) must be communicated in writing to the pro forma complainant and the accused. - Costs - An inquiring body may make any costs order it deems appropriate in relation to the conduct of a disciplinary inquiry. - (2) The accused must in his or her submissions to the council regarding a sanction clearly state why he or she should not be liable for any costs associated with the disciplinary inquiry.